AkmOleksandr/Transformer-Based-Translator/README.md

 ## Usage

-You have the option to train the model from scratch or use it directly by downloading the [Translator-Train-Inference.ipynb](Translator-Train-Inference.ipynb) notebook and running it on Google Colab.
-This notebook provides an easy and cost-free way to leverage the translator for your English-to-Ukrainian translation needs.
+You have the option to train the model from scratch and/or use it directly by downloading the [Translator-Train-Inference.ipynb](Translator-Train-Inference.ipynb) notebook and running it on Google Colab.

 Happy translating!